 Education is critical to helping bats.
 People do not protect what they fear or misunderstand, so educating humans has an incredible impact.
 You can be an ambassador for bats by sharing our social media posts, Blog posts, Resources, images from our Photo Gallery and Videos.
+We offer MTBC brochures you can hand out to help communicate the truth about bats.
 These are great ways to promote the Essential Values of Bats.
 By becoming a more public advocate for bats, you can make a personal difference, dispelling common myths and combating needless fear.

 We periodically offer hands-on field opportunities.
 Those who join us on field trips accomplish so much, most recently in Thailand (2019) and Panama (2018).
 We have begun tentative plans for a trip to Costa Rica in 2022.
 We give first invitations to Partner and Cornerstone members, and then so on, as space remains.

 You can gain a wealth of knowledge from our resources and download photos from our photo gallery to share with family and friends.
 It’s a great way to begin getting comfortable with public speaking, an invaluable talent!
 People won’t protect what they fear or misunderstand, so educating humans makes an incredible impact.